 As I mentioned before, I have Fibromyalgia.
 I was diagnosed shortly after my 26th birthday and sometimes I still have trouble wrapping my brain around it.
 I decided soon after my diagnosis that I was not going to let it control my life.
 I had been battling major depressive disorder for so long, I knew I would never give up that fight, so I am not giving up this one either.
 Everyday is a struggle but I am learning to live and thrive despite this chronic, debilitating illness.

-We share our cozy little (rental) home with my daughters Arianna and Gracelynn.
+We share our cozy little home with our daughters Arianna and Gracelynn.
 Both of our girlies are wonderful, sort of planned accidents.
 We found out a week after we said I do that we were pregnant with Gracelynn (six months earlier than we had planned on beginning the discussion) and Arianna made that second line pop up only a month earlier than we had anticipated on trying again.
 I suppose they are as impatient as I am (sometimes).

 I am a sucker for homemade gifts, snuggling my family, and watching (and usually singing along to) the movie of the evening.
 Anything sentimental makes my heart skip a beat.
 I love to get lost in a good book, mystery romance being my absolute favorite genre for leisure reading.